Kubernetes Operations

 Flux Operations

 For FluxCD resources, Kunobi provides a Reconcile action.
-See the Flux / GitOps page for full details.
+See the GitOps page for full details.

 Selecting Multiple Resources